rsmp-nordic/core_v4/docs/pages/alarm.md

 alarm/tlc/301/45fe/dl.7   # A0301 serious deteector error for component dl.7 on node 45fe
 ```

-## Publishing
-Devices publish to:

-`alarm/<id>/<component>/<module>/<alarm>`

-id: unique id of the device
-component: component delivering the data
-module: the module containing the alarm type
-alarm: the type of alarm

-For example, a traffic light `bb35` that has a hardware error might publish to:
+For example, a traffic light `bb35` that has a hardware error in detector logic 4 might publish to:
-`alarm/bb35/tlc/hardware`
+`alarm/tlc/1/bb35/dl/4`

 ## Subscribing